olohmann/azure-hands-on-labs/labs/06_cicd_azure_devops/cicd_azure_devops.md

     There are many techniques for doing idempotent database updates like schema migrations or SSDT with dacpac deployments for SQL Server.

 * **Containers**.
 Building and deploying containerized applications can be much easier than working directly with web servers or databases in the CI/CD pipeline, because in general they are much more standardized from an operations perspective.
 Azure Pipelines has a number of predefined templates and features that make it particularly easy to build and deploy containerized applications.

+* **Security**.
+The current environment has room for improvement regarding security.
+A Web Application Firewall (WAF) could be added in front of the app service and the SQL Server could use a more secure authentication mechanism than username/password based authentication with SQL logins, to name just two items that just cannot be implemented in a short lab like this.

+* **Authentication and Encryption**.
+Typically we would use a custom domain for a real website, for which we would need a certificate safely stored in Azure Key Vault and we would use Azure Active Directory or an other identity provider to provide authentication for our code.

 * **Much more...**